hazymorning/origami_weather/README.md

 | `weather_entity` | `string` | — | **Required.** Your weather entity. |
 | `moon_phase_entity` | `string` | — | **Recommended.** Your moon phase sensor. |

-**The actual content of the card is up to you.** When you add it to your dashboard it comes with a layout and your weather entity already filled in.
-The rest is done in the visual editor.
+**The actual content of the card is up to you.** You can either build your own layout or pick one of four pre-built ones in the visual editor.
 All of it works in yaml as well, see [here](#options).

 <br>